SFRL/PhD_Research_Sketching_Sounds/README.md

 The study setup can be found [here](https://sfrl.github.io/PhD_Research_Sketching_Sounds/Stage_1/Study1_part1/Study_setup/).

+The Jupyer notebook containing the anaylsis of the card sorting analysis can be found [here](https://github.com/SFRL/PhD_Research_Sketching_Sounds/blob/master/Stage_1/Study1_part1/Card_Sorting_Analysis.ipynb)

-The Jupyter notebook containing the data analysis can be found [here](https://github.com/SFRL/PhD_Research_Sketching_Sounds/blob/master/Stage_1/Study1_part1/analysis.ipynb).
+The Jupyter notebook containing the data analysis can be found [here](https://github.com/SFRL/PhD_Research_Sketching_Sounds/blob/master/Stage_1/Study1_part1/Sketching_Sounds_an_exploratory_study_analysis.ipynb).

 The sketches have been compiled into an interactive gallery, including the sounds, that can be explored [here](https://sfrl.github.io/PhD_Research_Sketching_Sounds/Stage_1/Study1_part1/Sketch_Gallery/).